Alice Gold

 Alice Gold (born Alice McLaughlin) is an English singer-songwriter based in London, formerly signed to Sunday Best and currently signed to Fiction Records.

-Gold lives on her 53-foot narrowboat with her husband, film producer Jules Cocke, in north London's canal boat community, where she recorded many demos.

-"Like many an adventurer with wanderlust, Alice spent some of her early twenties traveling South East Asia with her trusty battered guitar, continually gathering inspiration and song ideas, before finding herself in Edinburgh.
-There she underwent a period of experimentation, collaborating with various lights on the music scene.
-She moved to London to pursue her ambitions, but the death of her mother precipitated an intense period of loss and grief, culminating in a need to escape the grind of city life.
-Alice took a trip to America, ambling around the Deep South, en route to San Francisco, with little more than her wits and that battered old guitar again, in a 1979 Dodge Winnebago.
-On the way she found courage, independence and freedom, all key in developing her own unique style and sound."

 Her debut single "Dolly Figured" was released under her original name on 21 October 2007.

 Her debut single as Alice Gold, "Orbiter", was released on 23 September 2010 through Pure Groove Records, with a single launch party at The Drop in Stoke Newington.
 The Guardian said it "showcases Gold's mighty voice through its power-pop chorus" and described her as "One to watch".